- The Rijksmuseum

 Pre-holiday extension with breakfasts

-Before your cruise stay two nights at a locally rated 4-star Westcord Fashion Hotel with breakfasts included.
-The hotel is located within walking distance of the Vondelpark and has great links to be able to explore the capital at your leisure.
+Before your cruise stay two nights at a locally rated 4-star Westcord Fashion Hotel (4Q) with breakfasts included.
+The hotel is located within walking distance of the Vondelpark and has great links to be able to explore the capital at your leisure - a five-minute walk from the tram which arrives into Amsterdam Central 15 minutes later.
 Available only when you fly or travel by Eurostar.

 Joining you on board